MarieCrappe/GreatResources/README.md

 [Definition & more to come]
 *"There's an art and a science to transforming unmaintainable code into elegant simplicity.
 It takes practice, experimentation, and deep thought."* (quote from Exercism.io)

+### Test Driven Development (TDD)
+Test-Driven Development (TDD) is a practice that has become mainstream over the past decade or so.

+There are many good reasons to do TDD.
+Here are a few:

+* It helps you focus on smaller pieces at a time.
+* It protects you against accidentally breaking things later.
+* It makes it a little more likely that you'll write simpler code... because complicated code is ridiculously hard to test.
+There are great conference talks and blog posts about TDD (how to do it, why to do it, how people do it wrong, etc, etc, etc).

+### Reading list
 Those a GREAT books :
 - Software Craftmanship
 - Clean Code